redis/redis/README.md

 Monotonic clock
 ---

-By default, Redis Community Edition will build using the POSIX clock_gettime function as the monotonic clock source.
+By default, Redis will build using the POSIX clock_gettime function as the monotonic clock source.
 On most modern systems, the internal processor clock can be used to improve performance.
 Cautions can be found here:
     http://oliveryang.net/2015/09/pitfalls-of-TSC-usage/